Another Assam MLA dies due to COVID-19 | Politics

 - India

-Assam lost two sitting legislators within a week to COVID-19 after United People's Party Liberal MLA Leho Ram Boro succumbed to the coronavirus infection at a hospital here on Saturday, a doctor of the medical facility said.
+United People's Party Liberal MLA Leho Ram Boro died of COVID-19 at a hospital here on Saturday, the second sitting legislator from Assam to succumb to the infection in less than a week, a doctor at the medical facility said.

-Boro was admitted to Gauhati Medical College and Hospital on Thursday after he tested positive for the disease.
+Boro, 63, was admitted to Gauhati Medical College and Hospital on Thursday after he tested positive for novel coronavirus.

 Four-time Gossaigaon MLA Majendra Narzary died due to post-COVID complications on Wednesday.